Waldemar Pawlak: Early life, education and early political career

 Pawlak was born in the village of Model, Masovian Voivodeship on 5 September 1959.
 He is a graduate of the Warsaw University of Technology, completing his education with an engineering degree.
-While he was a student, he actively participated in student strikes against Poland's martial law policy from 1981-83.
-Following his graduation, he briefly ran a small 17-hectacre farm in eastern Poland.
+While he was a student, he actively participated in student strikes against Poland's martial law policy from 1981 to 1983.
+Following his graduation, he briefly ran a small 17-hectare farm in eastern Poland.
 This move would help popularize him with Polish farmers during his later political career.

 In 1984, Pawlak became a computer teacher in Kamionka (near Pacyna).
 His political career began in 1985, when he joined the United People's Party.
 After 1990, like many UPP members, he joined the UPP's successor, the Polish People's Party.
 He was elected from UPP office to the Contract Sejm (1989) and has remained a member of Sejm since then.
 He became leader (Prezes) of the UPP in 1991.